-Regular reviews and optimizations are important for successful channel partner programs – and data is a necessary component for this.
+Providing consistent reviews and optimizations are important for successful channel partner programs – and data is a necessary component for this.
+Give partners access to data and insights that can help them improve their sales and marketing efforts.
 If you have powerful analytics that can provide data from your channel, your partners are in a better position to discover additional insights about their target audience.

 They can then craft more effective messaging that is relevant and resonates with their audience.
 They can also use the data to gain a better idea of what’s working and which of their actions are driving revenue – then double down in those areas.

-Learn more: Find out how you can use Channel Intel+ to help partners gain success and accelerate mutual channel revenue.
+Learn more: Find out how you can use Impartner Analytics to help partners gain success and accelerate mutual channel revenue.

 Through-channel marketing automation (TCMA) can also streamline and simplify processes for your partners, making it that much easier for them to sell and grow their revenue.
 Successful channels have found methods to automate demand generation, so all partners have to do is click a button to get started.

 Find out more: See how you can automate demand gen with Impartner TCMA.